GolfRider/distributed-cache-operator/README.md

 A Kubernetes operator that manages sharded, in-memory cache clusters with client-side consistent hashing.
-The operator is the source of truth for ring topology and coordinates graceful scale events.
+The operator is the source of truth for ring topology and coordinates graceful scale-down and deletion.

 ---